 To this end, the FAA regulations within Part 23 are subdivided into design and airworthiness regulations that will apply specifically to the type, size, and weight of the airplane, i.e.,

 - Airplanes that can carry nine or fewer passengers, the airplane having a gross takeoff weight of up to 12,500 lb (5,670 kg).

 - Normal or non-acrobatic operation; “non-acrobatic” is defined that the aircraft’s bank angle during flight must not exceed 60 degrees.

-- Utility or limited acrobatic operation in which the bank angle during flight is allowed to reach between 60 and 90 degrees.
+- Utility or limited acrobatic operation in which the bank angle during flight can reach between 60 and 90 degrees.

-- Acrobatic use, which has absolutely no bank angle or other flight attitude restrictions, and allows for unlimited flight maneuvers.
+- Acrobatic use has no bank angle or other flight attitude restrictions and allows unlimited flight maneuvers.

-- Commuter category, which are multi-engine airplanes that carry 19 or fewer passengers.
-These types of aircraft must have a gross takeoff weight of less than 19,000 lb (8,618 kg).
+- The commuter category is multi-engine airplanes with 19 or fewer passengers.
+These aircraft types must have a gross takeoff weight of less than 19,000 lb (8,618 kg).

 FAR Part 25 pertains to airworthiness and other standards for airplanes in the transport category.
 Transport category airplanes are defined as one of the following: